On this page

 - You will find regulations about fire safety in documents such as the 2012 Building Decree (Bouwbesluit 2012).

-- If you are looking for a summary of rules and laws that apply to fire safety, please check the Fire Safety Knowledge Centre's website (Netherlands Institute for Safety, NIFV) (Dutch).
+- If you are looking for a summary of rules and laws that apply to fire safety, please check the Fire Safety Knowledge Centre's website (Netherlands Institute for Safety, NIFV, in Dutch) or read their English-language fire prevention publications.

 - In the Fire Safety Systems Inspection Schedules (Inspectieschema Brandbeveiligingssystemen) (Dutch) from the Centre for Crime Prevention and Safety (CCV), you will find the requirements with which your fire safety system must comply.